Cost Sensitive Learning of Deep Feature Representations from Imbalanced Data: Proposed Approach

 The loss function can be differentiated as follows:

 Since, ${d}^{}$ is defined as a probability distribution over all output classes ($ \sum\limits_n {d}^{}_{n} = 1$), therefore:

-This result is the same as {in} the case when CE does not contain any cost sensitive parameters.
+This result is the same as {in} the case when CE does not contain any \rev{cost-sensitive} parameters.
 Therefore the costs affect the softmax output $y_m^{}$ but the gradient formulas remain unchanged. \end{proof}

-In our experiments {(Sec.~\ref{sec:exp})}, { we will only report performances} with the cost sensitive CE loss function.
+In our experiments {(Sec.~\ref{sec:exp})}, { we will only report performances} with the \rev{cost-sensitive} CE loss function.
 This is because, {it has been shown that the CE loss outperforms} the other two loss functions in most cases \cite{lee2014deeply}.
 Moreover, it avoids the learning slowing down problem of the MSE loss \cite{nielsen2014neural}.